-- we established an Internal Audit Department in December 2016.
-The Internal Audit Department is responsible for performing independent review of the adequacy and effectiveness of the risk management and internal control systems.
-The Internal Audit Department examined key issues in relation to accounting, financial policies and practices and provided its findings and recommendations for improvement to the Audit Committee; - for the purpose of enhancing compliance awareness and knowledge, we have arranged compliance training for our management.
-The trainings provide information with respect to our internal control policies in relation to compliance with relevant laws and regulations.
-In addition, during the year ended 31 December 2021, training has also been provided to our Directors and senior management in relation to compliance with the Listing Rules.
-Also, we expect to provide continuous and regular training when necessary; - we have engaged external professional advisers as necessary to work with our Group to conduct regular review to assist in full compliance with relevant rules and regulations.
+- We established an Internal Audit Department in December 2016.
+The Internal Audit Department is responsible for performing an independent review of the adequacy and effectiveness of the risk management and internal control systems.
+The Internal Audit Department examined key issues in relation to accounting, financial policies and practices and provided its findings and recommendations for improvement to the Audit Committee; - For the purpose of enhancing compliance awareness and knowledge, we have arranged compliance training for our management.
+The trainings provide information on our internal control policies in relation to compliance with relevant laws and regulations.
+In addition, during the year ended 31 December 2022, training has also been provided to our Directors and senior management in relation to compliance with the Listing Rules.
+Also, we expect to provide continuous and regular training when necessary; - We have engaged external professional advisers as necessary to work with our Group to conduct regular review to assist in full compliance with relevant rules and regulations.

-On 25 March 2022, the management has reported to the Board and the Audit Committee on the effectiveness of the risk management and internal control systems for the year ended 31 December 2021.
+On 31 March 2023, the management has reported to the Board and the Audit Committee on the effectiveness of the risk management and internal control systems for the year ended 31 December 2022.
 The Directors are of the view that the risk management and internal control systems are adequate and effective.

-At the Board meeting held on 25 March 2022, the Board, as supported by the Audit Committee as well as the management report and the internal audit findings, reviewed the risk management and internal control systems, including the financial, operational and compliance controls, for the year ended 31 December 2021, and considered that such systems are effective and adequate.
+At the Board meeting held on 31 March 2023, the Board, as supported by the Audit Committee as well as the management report and the internal audit findings, reviewed the risk management and internal control systems, including the financial, operational and compliance controls, for the year ended 31 December 2022, and considered that such systems are effective and adequate.
 The annual review also covered the financial reporting, internal audit function, ESG performance and reporting, and staff qualifications, experiences and relevant resources.